- England & Wales

 The agreement is comprehensive enough to be used by a business of any size, but we assume that the business will be small or medium sized, perhaps with several established branches already.
 The franchisor may be new to franchising, or may be looking to expand.

 The territory can be of any size from part of a town to a continent.
 Generally, it is more advantageous to keep the area small and grant licenses to operate in additional areas to the same franchisee later.
 This agreement can be used to grant territory outside the UK.

 The agreement does not cover ownership and lease of property (premises).
-The agreement assumes that the franchisee will own or let the premises outside of this agreement (using a lease) either from the franchisor or someone else if required.
+The agreement assumes that the franchisee will own or let the premises outside of this agreement (you may need a business lease agreement in addition) either from the franchisor or someone else if required.

-Note, we also sell a similar document where a service is sold rather than goods.
+Note, we also sell a franchise agreement for a service business where a service is sold rather than goods.
 The differences between the two are relatively small.
 If you sell services and goods, then either document should be a good basis for your final agreement.

 Features and benefits

 We have given the buyer of this document a large degree of control over what the franchisor will give and what the franchisee will do in return.
 We have included the usual provisions such as:

 Protection of his investment is likely to be very important to a franchisee.
 The agreement covers this in detail, from renewal rights, transfer with pre-emption to intellectual property that the franchisee might create.
 These should provide fair terms that incentivise the franchisee and allow him to benefit from having built up his franchise without relinquishing too many rights.

 This is one of the longest Net Lawman documents with 31 pages (excluding guidance).
 The contents include the following paragraphs: